JainRamyak/JainRamyak/README.md

 **`Digital Craftsman (Developer/Designer/Creator)`**

-👋 I'm Ramyak Jain, an indie full-stack developer, content creator, and tech explorer, building creative digital solutions from the ground up.
+👋 I'm Ramyak Jain, an indie frontend developer, content creator, and tech explorer, building creative digital solutions from the ground up.
 I start with a problem or a spark of curiosity—then dive into research, sketch out ideas on paper or by designing digitally, and iterate through prototypes.
 My projects are purpose-driven—whether it's simplifying legal help with AI, visualizing biology for farmers, or gamifying coding for beginners.
 I love blending creativity with code to build tools that educate, inspire, or solve real-world needs.

 <details>